Jamsek-m/kee-auth/README.md

 ### Usage

-To use client for client credentials flow, use `IdentityProviderClient`, where you provide `Function` that receives one argument (that is access token) and returns retrieved data.
+To use client for client credentials flow, use `IdentityProviderClient#call`, where you provide `Function` that receives one argument (that is access token) and returns retrieved data.

 ```java
 public List<User> getAccounts() {